-Developed by Urovant Sciences, a subsidiary of Sumitovant Biopharma, GEMTESA is available as an oral once-daily, oval, light green, film-coated tablets in 75mg strength.
+GEMTESA is available as an oral once-daily, oval, light green, film-coated tablet in 75mg strength.

 GEMTESA approvals

-Overactive bladder (OAB) causes and symptoms
+OAB causes and symptoms

 The condition is marked by a sudden need to urinate that is difficult to manage with or without accidental urinary discharge and typically with elevated urinary frequency.
 Unintentional urinary leakage due to urgency is referred to as UUI.
 Excessive urination (usually eight or more times in 24 hours) and nocturnal symptoms are some of the other symptoms of OAB.

-More than 30 million people in the US suffer from troubling symptoms of OAB, which can significantly hamper the day-to-day activities of the patients.
+More than 30 million people in the US suffer from the troubling symptoms of OAB, which can significantly hamper the day-to-day activities of patients.

 Vibegron’s mechanism of action